Qumulo/docs/hardware-guide/hpe-alletra-4140/front-internal-drives.md

 sidebar: hardware_guide_sidebar
 ---

+## HDD Storage Media
 There are 2 large form factor (LFF) drive drawers at the front of the {{site.all4140}} node, populated according to your node type.
+For more information, see [Removing and Replacing a Hot-Plug Drive from a Drive Drawer](https://support.hpe.com/hpesc/public/docDisplay?docId=sd00003806en_us&page=GUID-95022634-89E1-4F6B-8838-AEEA4CDFE580.html).

-## 1600TB Nodes
+### 1600TB Nodes
 In [1600TB nodes](technical-specifications.md), the first 92 of the total 98 drive bays are populated:

 * Bays 1&ndash;49 in drive drawer 1